-Quick Tips and Resources for Nature Mappers
+Quick Tips for Nature Mappers

 Veteran Nature Mappers will notice changes to the data entry platform starting October 14th, 2019.
 These changes are designed as upgrades to improve user experience by allowing citizen-scientists to submit wildlife observations “offline” on mobile devices.
 The upgrades also enable users to submit photos with their observations, add specialized projects with custom data fields, and enhance the platform’s overall security.
 Read the press release.